By ATN Event Staffing

 Promotional event staffing is the Land of Oz when it comes to traditional temp staffing.
-As head of recruitment for ATN Promo, my work life is centered around creativity and persistence.
+As head of recruitment for ATN Event Staffing, my work life is centered around creativity and persistence.

 In traditional recruitment, recruiters are seeking an extremely specialized individual to work a very specific position.
 In the general job market, there is much competition and recruiters receive hundreds of resumes for one position.